 Artists and repertoire (A&R) is the division that consumes and distributes all of the musical content you see on television, in ads, and on your favorite streaming services.
 It’s also responsible for any live events or performances that take place in a venue.
 A&R works with artists who want to get their music heard by brands and marketers looking to work with them (e.g., TV shows like Big brother Ninja).

 A&R reps spend the majority of their time listening to music, scouring clubs, watching social media, reading music blogs, checking metrics, and tracking industry buzz on the hunt for promising new musical talent.
-They also rely on an evolving understanding of current music tastes and industry trends to find talent with the most potential of commercial success.
+They also rely on an evolving understanding of current music tastes and industry trends to find talent with the most potential for commercial success.

 However, A&R roles vary depending on the size, structure, and budget of a record label or publishing company.
 Traditional A&R responsibilities involve signing an artist, guiding their subsequent career, artist development, and representing their interests within the label.
 A&R duties may also include organizing promotional and marketing efforts, supervising the entire recording process, finding musical collaborators, offering creative input, and more.